 Arbitrageurs can also try to profit by using private information about a company.
 If, for example, a person has inside information about an impending takeover, they would buy the shares now to benefit from the price increase later.

 Who are Arbitrageurs?

 Arbitrageurs are usually experienced investors or traders, as it is very difficult to find arbitrage opportunities so easily and frequently.
 Moreover, an investor must be very quick to execute such a transaction, which is one reason why most retail investors who use smartphones to trade are not arbitrageurs.

 An arbitrager must also be very detail-oriented and must not hesitate to take a risk.
-Although arbitrage is considered risk-free, it carries an enormous risk, because these transactions sometimes involve betting on future price movement.
+Although arbitrage is considered risk-free, it carries enormous risk because these transactions sometimes involve betting on future price movements.
 In addition, the time difference can be devastating and turn a profitable opportunity into a loss-making trade.

 Furthermore, arbitrageurs play a crucial role in improving capital markets.
 They help identify price inefficiencies and thus make price determination more precise.
 If an arbitrageur finds an arbitrage opportunity, the demand for that security in that market increases.
-And the usual demand-supply rules tend to increase the price of security in market / segment, leading to equilibrium prices in the markets.
+And the usual demand-supply rules tend to increase the price of security in the market/segment, leading to equilibrium prices in the markets.

 Are Arbitrageur Risk Averse?

 In theory, arbitrage is a risk-free trade, as it involves simultaneous purchases and sales.
 However, these transactions are not without risk.
 This is because the price difference remains for very little time, sometimes less than a second.
 The price difference is for a short time because the market automatically corrects itself due to supply and demand.
 So, if an investor is unable to execute the trade in a quick time, he may have to take losses.